Marilyn Erskine

-Marilyn Erskine (born April 24, 1926) is an American actress who started performing at the age of three on radio, and has since appeared in radio, theater, film and television roles from the 1920s through the 1970s.
+Marilyn Erskine (born April 24, 1926) is an American retired actress who started performing at the age of three on radio, and has since appeared in radio, theater, film and television roles from the 1920s through the 1970s.

-Personal life
+Early life

-Erskine was born in Rochester, New York on April 24, 1926, and starred in movies from early childhood.
-Erskine married Hollywood producer and director Stanley Kramer in May 1945.
-The marriage was annulled two months later.
-She later remarried, to insurance executive Charles Curland in 1955, and had two children.
-Their home in Brentwood, California was featured in an article in the Fall 1958 issue of Architectural Digest.
+Erskine was born in Rochester, New York on April 24, 1926, and was in show business from early childhood.
+She moved with her family to New York, circa 1932, at which point she began attending the Professional Children's School, which she continued to do, intermittently, for almost a decade.